-The Office of Residence Life Celebration Series consists of various educational and entertaining programming opportunities for university community members.
+The Diversity Celebration Series consists of various educational and entertaining programming opportunities for university community members.
 The programs highlight the various aspects of the diversity that make up our eclectic campus community.

 Celebration Series Events